‘Indian laws must be followed’: Centre slams Twitter for refusing to comply with blocking orders

 During the virtual meeting with Twitter executives, the government also mentioned the “revelations” around a toolkit on the farmer protests that was shared by teenaged climate activist Greta Thunberg in her messages expressing support for the agitation.

-The IT secretary said the said tool kit had “made it evident” that a strong social media campaign was planned in a foreign country around farmers protest.
+The IT secretary said the said toolkit had “made it evident” that a strong social media campaign was planned in a foreign country around farmers protest.

 “The misuse of Twitter’s platform for execution of such campaigns designed to create disharmony and unrest in India is unacceptable and Twitter must take strong action against such well-coordinated campaigns against India, through compliance with the applicable law of the land,” the government official added.